SubZtep/web-words/docs/index.md

 []

-After a while you'll have too many words and there is a possibility of memorize them permanent immediately isn't on the _skills list_.
+After a while you'll have too many words and there is a possibility of memorize them permanent immediately isn't on the _skills palette_ at the monent.
 The target audience.

 > (-(-\_(-\_-)\_-)-)